• Features

 GIPHY

 GIPHY is one of the best platforms for sending GIFs in a text message.
-The site has a large database of more than one million GIFs that have been indexed to make them easy to find.
+The site has an extensive database of more than 1 million GIFs, indexed to make them easy to find.
 Most of the GIFs have also been pre-sized for quick insertion into text messages and social media.

 What’s more, GIPHY allows you to access stickers, video clips, memes, and other forms of short visual content to complement your GIFs.
 It’s a versatile tool for self-expression in messages.